General Description:

 The electronic circuit is very simple and is a good example to understand how these analog game systems work.

 The first strange detail is the use of the two TTL 7400 chips (NAND gates).
-Most analog systems used these gates wired in "NOT mode".
-In this mode, their two input lines are connected together so that they become logic inverters.
+Most systems used these gates wired in "NOT mode" where their two inputs are connected together so as to form a logic inverter.
 A simple flip-flop can be made with two inverters, and one simple graphic object like a ball or a paddle can be made with two flip-flops.
-One could think that the two chips are used as flip-flops, but they are not.
-They are used for other purposes such as collision or bounce management.
+One could think that the two chips are used as flip-flops for the ball and paddles, but they are not.
+They are used for other purposes: combining the vertical and horizontal signals of the ball (one gate), paddles (two gates) and wall (three gates), and make the players serve alternatively (two gates).

 First version of the system with its two controllers and gold lettering.